Flapjack

 Posts may contain affiliate links.
 Please see our Privacy Policy.

 Us Scots love some oats.
-Of course there’s porridge, everyone’s favourite winter warmer to set you up on a dreich day.
-And oatcakes which our youngest has recently found a fondness for; dry, with no butter, cheese or chutney – we’ll introduce him to that luxury in time.
-But when it comes to a sweet oat treat, there’s nothing that can top Flapjack.
+Of course there’s porridge, everyone’s favourite winter warmer, ideal to set you up on a dreich day.
+And oatcakes, which are a staple in my husbands daily diet.
+But when it comes to a sweet oat treat, there’s nothing quite like a piece of Flapjack.

-For a real, proper Flapjack, golden syrup is a must.
+For a real, authentic Flapjack – golden syrup is a must.
 There’s no denying it.
-You could try your hands at a honey or maple syrup substitute but it just now the same.
+You could try your hands at using honey or maple syrup as a substitute but it just won’t be the same.
 If our Golden Syrup Cake wasn’t enough for you to invest in a tin of the liquid gold, Flapjack should be!

 "Omg!
 I’ve tried lots of different recipes inc Jamie and BBC ( my go to recipe sites) and I have to say this is by far the best, thank you."